 Myth #3: Connected TV is only for video ads

 The bulk of CTV inventory is the ads that consumers experience before or during streaming content on their OTT channel through their connected TV.
-But video ads aren’t the only type of tv ad inventory available on OTT television.
+But video ads aren’t the only type of TV ad inventory available on OTT television.

 The CTV ad experience isn’t limited to the apps themselves.
-Some smart TVs, like Samsung, have released advertising on their home screens.
+Some smart TV’s, like Samsung, have released advertising on their home screens.
 Other connected TV devices may likely follow suit in experimenting with different ad placement.
-Already, we have seen other forms of advertising traditionally viewed on the Internet, making its way into CTV, including display ads and native ads.
+Already, we have seen other forms of advertising traditionally viewed on the Internet making its way into CTV, including display ads and native ads.

 Myth #4: Only Millennials like to consume OTT TV

-22% of CTV ad requests are throughout the primetime hours of 8:00-10:00 PM.
-This means that a growing number of video consumers are tuning out linear TV during the hours when top-tier ads are running.
+22% of CTV ad requests occur throughout the primetime hours of 8:00-10:00 PM.
+This means a growing number of video consumers are tuning out linear TV during the hours when top-tier ads are running.
 Thanks to simplistic access and ease of use, consumers from all generations and demographics are welcoming OTT into their homes with open arms.
 Gen X and Gen Z are in particular favor of streaming content over the Internet, with a large number of them growing up in cord-never households.

 Americans aged 18 to 24 have experienced a 40% drop in the amount of television they watch per week.
 Brands who have chosen large-screen cable-network ad inventory are experiencing a particular hit, as the cord-cutter audience is a desirable purchasing power for most brands.
 Above-average income, education, and balanced demographics have contributed to the appeal.